-Bernstein Research said that it expected fuel inventories to continue falling, although they added that OPEC would need to extend the cuts beyond the current expiry date in March 2018 to further reduce excess stocks.
+Despite the tightening market, Bernstein Research said that OPEC would need to extend the cuts beyond the current expiry date in March 2018 to further reduce excess stocks.

 OPEC, together with other producers including Russia has been restraining output since January.
 The pact to cut production is set to expire by the end of March 2018, and there are discussions for an extension.

 Traders said they were awaiting a decision later on Friday by U.S. President Donald Trump on whether to continue to certify the 2015 Iran nuclear deal.

 Trump is expected not to certify the agreement, which has to be re-certified every 90 days and is due for renewal on Sunday.